Lithuanian language: Orthography

 Due to Polish influence, the Lithuanian alphabet included sz, cz and the Polish Ł for the first sound and regular L (without a following i) for the second: łupa, lutas.
 During the Lithuanian National Revival in the 19th century the Polish Ł was abolished, while digraphs sz, cz (that are also common in the Polish orthography) were replaced with š and č from the Czech orthography, formally because they were shorter.
 Nevertheless, another argument to abolish sz and cz was to distinguish Lithuanian from Polish.
 The new letters š and č were cautiously used in publications intended for more educated readers (e.g. Varpas, Tėvynės sargas, Ūkininkas), however sz and cz continued to be in use in publications intended for less educated readers as they caused tension in society and prevailed only after 1906.

 The Lithuanians also adopted the letter ž from the Czechs.

-The nasal vowels ą and ę were taken from the Polish spelling and began to be used by Renaissance Lithuanian writers, later the Lithuanians introduced the nasal vowels į and ų as analogues.
+The nasal vowels ą and ę were taken from the Polish spelling and began to be used by Lithuanian writers in Renaissance, later the Lithuanians introduced the nasal vowels į and ų as analogues.
 The letter ū is the latest addition by linguist Jonas Jablonskis.

-A macron (on u), an ogonek (on a, e, i, and u), a dot (on e), and y (in place of i) are used for grammatical and historical reasons and always denote vowel length in Modern Standard Lithuanian.
+A macron (on ū), an ogonek (on ą, ę, į, and ų), a dot (on ė), and y (in place of i) are used for grammatical and historical reasons and always denote vowel length in Modern Standard Lithuanian.
 Acute, grave, and tilde diacritics are used to indicate pitch accents.
 However, these pitch accents are generally not written, except in dictionaries, grammars, and where needed for clarity, such as to differentiate homonyms and dialectal use.